sciZer0/7/v/README.md

 Of course, declaring the improvement of democracy in the future.

-Ideally, blockchains must to be truly-democratic from day one and exactly people (users) must rule the blockchains.
+Ideally, blockchains must be truly-democratic from day one and exactly people (users) must rule the blockchains.

 The Vote blockchain ideally solves this problem from day one.

-*The solution is dscribed below.*
+*The solution is described below.*

 <i><b>For reference, Solana's routine – on its best times – was about 30 million transactions per day.
 At the peak, 65 million.
 So a massive voting (by, say, 1 million voters) isn't any problem now in terms of technology.</b></i>